smaclell/smaclell.github.io/_drafts/shippable-at-all-times.md

 ===============================================================================

-Other teams focus on keeping their code shippable by ensuring the master branch can always be built/deployed.
+Other teams focus on keeping their code shippable by ensuring the master branch can always be built and deployed.
 For each commit we ensure all integration tests pass thanks to solid Continuous Integration.
 The majority of the deployment pipeline is automated or part of later stability phases.